Padmanabhaswamy Temple treasure: Inventory

-According to varying reports, at least three if not many more, solid gold crowns all studded with diamonds and other precious stones and pots of gold.
+According to varying reports, at least three if not many more, solid gold crowns all studded with diamonds and other precious stones and pots of gold were found.
 While the above list is on the basis of news reports describing the July 2011 opening (and later) of Vaults A, C, D, E and F, a 1930s report from The Hindu mentions a granary-sized structure (within either Vault C or Vault D or Vault E or Vault F) almost filled with mostly gold and some silver coins.